 - A trust for the sole benefit of a disabled individual under age 65 (even if the trust is for the benefit of the Medicaid applicant, under certain circumstances).

-- A child who is under age 21 or who is blind or disabled
+- A child who is under age 21

 - A sibling who has lived in the home during the year preceding the applicant's institutionalization and who already holds an equity interest in the home

-- A "caretaker child," who is defined as a child of the applicant who lived in the house for at least two years prior to the applicant's institutionalization and who during that period provided care that allowed the applicant to avoid a nursing home stay.
+- A caretaker child defined as a child of the applicant who lived in the house for at least two years prior to the applicant's institutionalization and who, during that period, provided care that allowed the applicant to avoid a nursing home stay

 If the state Medicaid agency determines that an applicant has made a transfer for less than fair market value, it will impose a penalty period.
 This penalty is a period of time during which the person transferring the assets will not be eligible for Medicaid.
 The penalty period is determined by dividing the amount transferred by what Medicaid determines to be the average private pay cost of a nursing home in your state.